Child Safety Signals — Setup & FAQ

 Privacy & safety tips

-- Be transparent: tell kids you're using Web Watch and why (safety & learning).
+- Be transparent: tell kids you're using Child Safety Signals and why (safety & learning).

 - Collect the minimum you need and delete old logs on a schedule.